Wednesday, November 1, 2017

-RMCAD faculty, staff, and students are invited to join the VASD Program and Sondra Perry for a casual Q+A session over lunch.
+RMCAD faculty, staff, and students joined the VASD Program and Sondra Perry for a casual Q+A session over lunch.
 This intimate gathering provides an opportunity to further discuss ideas presented in the previous night's lecture and a place for students to further engage with our special guest.

 Studio Visits: Thursday, November 2, 2017 – Friday, November 3, 2017

-Sondra Perry will conduct one-on-one, 30-minute studio visits with RMCAD students.
-All studio visit participants will then gather together and engage in a conversation with the artist on Friday, November 3rd.
+Sondra Perry conducted one-on-one, 30-minute studio visits with RMCAD students.
+All studio visit participants then gathered together and engage in a conversation with the artist on Friday, November 3rd.